usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Beloved!
+Paradise!
+Jazz!?_, by McKinley Dixon
+- _Windowlicker_, by Aphex Twin
 - _Seeker of Knowledge_, by Chow
 - _Pray for Paris_, by Westside Gunn
 - _caroline 2_, by caroline
 - _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
 - _Let Me Out_, by Fatboi Sharif, Driveby
-- _Totality_, by Natural Information Society, Bitchin Bajas

 </details>